axone-protocol/docs/docs/whitepaper/introduction.md

 This design can be ideal for some companies who want to have control over the Data Space rules, while leveraging the decentralized infrastructure that guarantees data & services providers complete ownership over what they shared.
 They can remove their consents at any time and can verify that the system acted accordingly to the rules they agreed on.

-- **Data applications** also have custom governance.
+- **Applications** also have custom governance.
 It can be as simple as a centralized front-end to consume workflow outputs, or more decentralized through community-run applications using only decentralized storage and computation resources.
 - **Datasets & services** are sovereign to the data and services providers.
-Providers (individuals or companies) can define general permissions/requirements for their data and services to be used in many Data Spaces, but also can hand-pick the Data Spaces (and align themselves with the Data Space's rules) in which they want to contribute.
+Providers (individuals or companies) can define general permissions/requirements for their digital resources to be used in many Data Spaces, but also can hand-pick the Data Spaces (and align themselves with the Data Space's rules) in which they want to contribute.

 This mixture of governance layers enables the Dataverse to combine strengths from web2 and web3 worlds: where centralized governance models can be built on top of an open decentralized infrastructure, enabling interoperability and sovereignty by design.